LDeng0205/confidence-bootstrapping/README.md

 ## Dataset

 The Binding MOAD database can be downloaded from [http://www.bindingmoad.org/].
-All 189 complexes in the DockGen test set can be found in `data/BindingMOAD_2020_ab_processed_biounit/test_names.npy`, and the 85 complexes from 8 clusters we tested Confidence Bootstrapping on can be found in `data/BindingMOAD_2020_ab_processed_biounit/test_names_bootstrapping.npy`.
-The list of complexes in the DockGen benchmark can be found at `data/BindingMOAD_2020_ab_processed_biounit/new_cluster_to_ligands.pkl`, which is a dictionary with cluster names as keys and lists of ligand names as values.
+All 189 complexes in the DockGen test set can be found in `data/BindingMOAD_2020_ab_processed_biounit/test_names.npy`, and the 85 complexes from DockGen-clusters can be found in `data/BindingMOAD_2020_ab_processed_biounit/test_names_bootstrapping.npy`.
+The list of complexes in the DockGen benchmark can also be found at `data/BindingMOAD_2020_ab_processed_biounit/new_cluster_to_ligands.pkl`, which is a dictionary with cluster names as keys and lists of ligand names as values.
 Complexes from Binding MOAD should be downloaded also to `data/BindingMOAD_2020_ab_processed_biounit`.
-Here, we also provide the ligands and receptors used in the test set at `data/BindingMOAD_2020_ab_processed_biounit/MOAD_ligands` and `data/MOAD_new_test_processed` respectively.
+Here, we also provide the processed receptors at `data/MOAD_new_test_processed` and `data/MOAD_new_val_processed`.

 ## Setup